Distributed Stochastic Proximal Algorithm on Riemannian Submanifolds for Weakly-convex Functions: Conclusion

 \section{Conclusion}

-In this work, we have proposed a distributed Riemannian stochastic proximal algorithm framework for solving distributed stochastic optimization problems on compact embedded submanifolds over connected networks.
-The iterates are guaranteed to be on the submanifold by using the retraction and will uniformly stay in a local region if all agents' initial points are in this region.
-Under weakly-convex and Lipschitz continuous conditions on local cost functions and stochastic models, we prove that the iterates achieve consensus and converge to a nearly stationary point in expectation with rate $\mathcal{O}((1+\kappa_g)/\sqrt{k})$.
-In the results, we take the geodesic curvature into consideration in the analysis to see how it affects the convergence properties.
-The uniformly normal vector bound of the two points on the embedded submanifolds with curvature parameter that we derived can be potentially used in future research.
+We have proposed a distributed Riemannian stochastic proximal algorithm framework for distributed stochastic optimization problems on compact embedded submanifolds over connected networks.
+Using retractions, the iterates remain on the manifold and stay within a local region under suitable initialization.
+Under weakly-convex and Lipschitz continuous conditions on local cost functions and stochastic models, we prove consensus and convergence to a nearly stationary point in expectation with rate $\mathcal{O}((1+\kappa_g)/\sqrt{k})$, explicitly quantifying the influence of geodesic curvature.
+We believe that integrating gradient tracking into the proposed framework is a nontrivial extension to further accelerate convergence and relaxing the conservative conditions such as multi-step $t$ is also interesting, which we leave for future work.